tdelahunty/RAISE/content/post/22-08-23-BookComing/index.md

 commentable: false
 ---

 An exciting new publication involving all current members of RAISE has moved to press today. *Perspectives in Contemporary STEM Education Research: Research methodology and design* is a forthcoming edited book from Routledge.
-The editors for the large international volume are *RAISE Chair* **Dr. Tom Delahunty** and *RAISE Co-chair* **Dr. Máire Ní Ríordáin**.
-There are various chapters available from some of the leading authors at the forefront of contemporary STEM education research, including chapters by *RAISE Events Chair* **Dr. Mark Prendergast** on designing questionnaires, and *RAISE P.R.O* **Dr. Aoibhinn Ní Shúilleabháin** on utilising lesson study as a research method.
+The editors for the large international volume are *RAISE Chair*, **Dr. Tom Delahunty** and *RAISE Co-chair*, **Dr. Máire Ní Ríordáin**.
+There are various chapters available from some of the leading authors at the forefront of contemporary STEM education research, including chapters by *RAISE Events Chair*, **Dr. Mark Prendergast** on designing questionnaires, and *RAISE P.R.O*, **Dr. Aoibhinn Ní Shúilleabháin** on utilising lesson study as a research method.

 <!--more-->